velodrome-finance/slipstream/SPECIFICATION.md

 ### Oracle

 The oracle has been modified to provide a consistent experience across chains with different block times.
 Observations can only be written at most once every 15 seconds.
+When the observation timestamp overflows, a new observation will be written regardless of the time that has passed (i.e. may be written before 15 seconds has passed).

 ### UniversalRouter